All Episodes

 Everybody and their uncle who wants something out is finding a way to get it to me.

-One of the things I'm told is that by adding the balanced budget amendment to Boehner 3.0, despite its lack of specificity, is going to give cover to a handful of the holdouts.
+One of the things that I have, my synthesis of all of this, one of the things I'm told is that by adding the balanced budget amendment to Boehner 3.0, despite its lack of specificity, is going to give cover to a handful of the holdouts.

-I've got a couple of sound bites.
+I've got a couple of soundbites.

-Grab soundbite 25 out there.
+I put this, yeah, grab soundbite 25 out there.

-Uh this was on CNBC's The Call today.
+This was on CNBC's The Call today.

-A question, Congressman Flake, do you think the speaker will go along with the idea of inserting a balanced budget amendment in a bill?
+In question, Congressman Flake, do you think the speaker will go along with the idea of inserting a balanced budget amendment in a bill?

 Do you have any indication that he's game for that?